JayVenkatesh/AI-Video-Summarizer/README.md

 🧩 Example Use

-1.Upload a video (below 200MB)
+- Upload a video (below 200MB)
-2.Wait for the processing to complete
+- Wait for the processing to complete
-3.View the summarized output in text format
+- View the summarized output in text format